waltervanheuven/psychopy-docker/README.md

 ## Issues

-- Keys presses are not detected in PsychoPy.
+- Keys presses are not detected in PsychoPy!

 ## Debug